Little League World Series: Media coverage

 In June 2011, it was announced that ESPN would add 17 games to its schedule on ESPN 3D.

 Coverage of the qualifying games has increased substantially in the US within the past decade: as of 2018, all regional group games (with the exception of the Southwest region) are available via subscription online through the ESPN+ platform, with the last three games of each regional tournament on an ESPN network.
 The aforementioned Southwest regional games are aired in full on the Longhorn Network (itself owned by ESPN).
 The increased level of participation, competition, and publicity of the Little League World Series in recent years has established a trend in the opposite direction of many other preteen sports.

-Most LLWS games are broadcast live on local radio station WRAK 1400AM, which is owned by Clear Channel.
-The radio broadcasts are also streamed online at the LLWS page at littleleague.org.
+Most LLWS games are broadcast live on local radio station WRAK 1400AM, which is owned by iHeartMedia.

 Other divisions in Little League Baseball

-After discontinuing their big league divisions in 2017, seven of the remaining eleven divisions of Little League Baseball has its own World Series format (including three in girls' softball).
+After discontinuing their big league divisions in 2017 due to low participation levels over the previous 15 years, seven of the remaining eleven divisions of Little League Baseball has its own World Series format (including three in girls' softball).